-Areas that have been designated as being in "nonattainment" of a national ambient air quality standard (NAAQS) have more restrictive permitting requirements.
+Areas that currently are or have been designated as being in "nonattainment" of a national ambient air quality standard (NAAQS) have more restrictive permitting requirements, and sources in those areas may be subject to more stringent regulations known as Reasonably Available Control Technology (RACT) standards.
 This page shows current Wisconsin nonattainment areas and summarizes the applicable permitting requirements for major sources of emissions within these areas.
-The information presented here is only intended to provide an overview of the applicable requirements.
-Contact the Air Program for more detailed information about state permitting regulations or with questions related to a specific permit situation.
-Contact information is included at the bottom of this page.
+It also contains information about nonattainment area history to assist in determining RACT applicability for specified sources of nitrogen oxides (NOx) and select source categories of volatile organic compounds (VOC).
+The contents of this page are intended to provide a general overview of the applicable requirements.
+For more detailed information about RACT applicability, state permitting regulations or for questions related to a specific permit, contact the Air Management Program.

-In general, the NNSR program is more stringent than the PSD program because the goal of NNSR is to improve air quality to attain the NAAQS.
+In general, the NNSR program is more stringent than the PSD program because the goal of NNSR is to accommodate business expansion while improving air quality to attain the NAAQS.
 The emissions threshold for determining whether a source is subject to major source permitting is usually lower for NNSR than PSD.
 Projects covered by PSD are required to control emissions to a level defined as best available control technology (BACT), which allows consideration of economic feasibility of the controls.
-However, projects covered by NNSR are required to control emissions to the level defined as lowest achievable emission rate (LAER), which cannot, by law, consider costs.
+However, projects covered by NNSR are required to control emissions to the level defined as lowest achievable emission rate (LAER), which does not consider economic feasibility.

 Major construction covered by NNSR also requires the permit applicant to offset the project's emissions according to a ratio that depends on the severity of nonattainment.
 Permit applicants can use internal offsets by establishing emission reductions from their own operations, or an applicant can use emission reduction credits.
 The offsets must represent surplus, permanent, quantifiable and federally enforceable emissions reductions.